chids/statics-prototype/README.md

 ## Characteristics

+* Expensive writes
+   * Due to coordination in order to prevent concurrent conflicting writes
+* Cheap and reliable reads
+   * Due to ease of replication
-Expensive to write due to coordination in order to prevent concurrent conflicting writes.
-Cheap and reliable to read due to easily replicated and, for those that do not require strict _read your own write_ semantics, latest version eventually available at well known URL.
+   * For those that do not require strict _read your own write_ semantics, the latest version is _eventually_ available at a "_well known_" URL

 ## About